dawidulu97/scripts/README.md

-# Automated building of Full ROM and Alt FW (edk2) for Chromebooks with a custom logo
+# Automated building of Full ROM and Alt FW (edk2) for Chromebooks with a custom logo (Beta)
 > May not work.
 For some reason it has recently stopped working on GitHub Actions!

 ## Prerequisites